Have travel agencies forgotten that it’s a competition?

 Here is the issue:

-While today’s travelers and corporate buyers are different from their two-decades-old counterparts, those 20-year-old legacy systems are common.
+While today’s travelers and corporate buyers are different from their two-decade-old counterparts, those 20-year-old legacy systems are common.
 Unsurprisingly, this leads to quite a few issues.
-Bad data, lack of innovation, time-consuming processes and manual workarounds are just a few examples.
+Bad data, lack of innovation, time-consuming processes, and manual workarounds are just a few examples.

 Keeping pace with the modern traveler